CroppedThrone/PublicAttendanceCheckBot/README.md

 The bot also adds 3 roles: Name_Changer, Attendance_Creator & Attendance_Manager.
 If you want to know what each role can do check out the commands list!

 ## Update 1.01
 You can now organise people with the /Give_Ordered_List by using "checkrequirement".
-This will allow you to only see the people who have enough attendances to rank up.
+This will allow you to only see the people who have enough attendances to rank up. <br />
-You can now use the command: "/settings_auto_clear_attendances".
+You can now use the command: "/settings_auto_clear_attendances". <br />
-The word "derp" is now removed o7.
+The word "derp" is now removed o7. <br />

 ## Commands list (needs to update)